Still Po Pimpin'

 "Still Po Pimpin" is the lead single from Do or Die's second album, Headz or Tailz.

-A "sequel" to the group's highly successful 1996 hit "Po Pimp" and like "Po Pimp", "Still Po Pimpin" was produced by The Legendary Traxster and featured a guest verse from Twista and a chorus from Johnny P. The song became a minor hit, peaking at No. 62 on the Billboard Hot 100, as well as reaching both the R&B and rap charts and to date is the group's final single to reach any of the three charts.
+A "sequel" to the group's highly successful 1996 single "Po Pimp" and like "Po Pimp", "Still Po Pimpin" was produced by The Legendary Traxster and featured a guest verse from Twista and a chorus from Johnny P. The song became a minor hit, peaking at No. 62 on the Billboard Hot 100, as well as reaching both the R&B and rap charts and to date is the group's final single to reach any of the three charts.
 The song also appeared on the group's 2003 compilation Greatest Hits.